JavaDreamerX/HandwritingCapture/README.md

 # HandwritingCapture
 Captures Handwriting Digital Ink and Saves as Image for Download

 This Software is a Derivative of the Kanji Canvas Example Website.
 I had it modified to save the input as an image rather than just parse it.

+#Why do I need samples?
+I need samples of Handwritten Japanese characters in order to train a nueral network for my educational game that I am having developed that teaches Japanese.

 # Usage
 Thanks for helping me with my project!